The Funeral Song Nobody Wanted to Hear — Modern Paraphrase | fresh.bible

 Then God spoke:

 "Because you trample the poor and extract grain taxes from them — you've built beautiful stone houses, but you won't live in them.
 You've planted gorgeous vineyards, but you won't drink their wine.
 I know exactly how many your offenses are.
-I know how deep your go — you who crush the , take bribes, and push the needy aside when they come looking for ."
+I know how deep your sins go — you who crush the righteous, take bribes, and push the needy aside when they come looking for justice."

 That's why the wise person keeps quiet in times like these.
 It's that bad.

 Read that list slowly.
 Exploiting the poor.
 Profiting off people who can't fight back.
 Silencing honest voices.
 Taking bribes.
 Turning away the vulnerable.
 And then going home to enjoy the nice house and the good wine that the whole corrupt system paid for.
 God wasn't fooled by any of it.
 He had a precise count of every offense.
-And the most haunting line?
-"The wise person keeps quiet."
+And then the line that stops you: "The wise person keeps quiet."
 Things had gotten so bad that speaking up was pointless.
 The system was rigged.
 If that doesn't sound modern, you're not paying attention.

 After all that, God extended the invitation one more time.
 And there's something almost tender about it:

-"Seek good, not , so that you may live — and the Lord, the God of hosts, will truly be with you, the way you keep claiming he already is.
-Hate what's . what's good.
-Establish where decisions are made.
-Maybe — just maybe — the Lord, the God of hosts, will be to what's left of Joseph."
+"Seek good, not evil, so that you may live — and the Lord, the God of hosts, will truly be with you, the way you keep claiming he already is.
+Hate what's evil.
+Love what's good.
+Establish justice where decisions are made.
+Maybe — just maybe — the Lord, the God of hosts, will be gracious to what's left of Joseph."

 For those who wouldn't listen, here's what was coming.
-God described it through Amos:
+God described it through :

 "In every public square — wailing.
 In every street — cries of 'No!
 No!'
 They'll call the farmers in from the fields to mourn.
 Professional mourners won't be enough.
 Every vineyard will echo with grief."